 A classic spiral, named after the traditional wood lathe carving technique.
 The deep ridges in this classic pasta shape pick up sauce extremely well.
 Tortiglioni is particularly good with fresh peas and guanciale.

-Trottole Pasta di Gragnano is a tightly formed twist of pasta whose name means ‘spinning top’.
+Trottole Pasta del Colle is a tightly formed twist of pasta whose name means ‘spinning top’.
 The ridges give the shape extra bite for a real al dente effect.
+The bright colours in this pasta are made using natural dyes from spinach, paprika, beetroot and turmeric, creating a rainbow of pasta in your bowl.

 Trotolle works brilliantly in cold pasta salads as it holds its texture and shape, and doesn't fall to pieces.
 Try it with rich tomato and olive sauce for a satisfying and simple dinner.